enel-gdh-educational/katacoda-scenarios/docker/part2/step4.md

 ![Layers1](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part2/images/step4/layers_1.png)

-> **Union mounting** is a technic aimed at combining multiple directories into one that
+> **Union mounting** is a technique aimed at combining multiple directories into one that
 > appears to contain their combined contents.
 > For more info: https://en.wikipedia.org/wiki/Union_mount